hoprob/eBank/README.md

 The program writes all users and information to a .txt file when the user is logging out or exiting the program.
 The program starts with reading the information from the .txt file to create user and account objects and put them in a list.
 This makes the balances on the accounts to last until the user starts the program again.

 ## Technology & Language
 The program has 3 classes: Program, User and Account.
-Each class has methods that connects to the class attributes or just fits well there by design.
+Each class has methods that connects to the class properties or just fits well there by design.

 All code is C# and comments are in english.
 The program however prints to console in Swedish!